-- 2.1 It is recommended that the Pension Fund Committee:- - (a) Notes the actual expenditure to 31 December 2021; - (b) Agrees the projected out-turn as the revised budget; and - (c) Notes the cashflow position; and - (d) Agrees the proposed budget for 2022/23
+- 2.1 It is recommended that the Pension Fund Committee:- - (a) Notes the actual expenditure to 31 March 202 and; - (b) Notes the cashflow position.

 3 BACKGROUND

 - 3.1 The Local Government Pension Scheme (Scotland) Regulation 2014 requires Administering Authorities to ensure strong governance arrangements and sets out the standards they are to be measured against.
 The Fund is required to report on an annual basis within its Annual Report if it has met these standards.
 To demonstrate full compliance requires the setting and monitoring of a budget for the Fund. - 3.2 A budget was approved at the Joint Pension Fund Committee and Pension Fund Board meeting on 4 March 2021 for 2021/22.
 The approved budget follows the Local Government Pension Scheme management costs guidance issued by CIPFA into the following 3 categories.